-Horse must have halter over or under the bridle in a fashion not to interfere with the bit or use of the reins.
-Lead line is to be attached at all times.
+Horse must have halter over or under bridle in a fashion not to interfere with the bit or use of the reins.

 Wait at the arena gate for direction by steward or gatekeeper.
 You will be judged at the first marker.